What is exit tax?

 Many expatriates living in the UK forget to account for the value of their houses when calculating their net worth, as primary residences aren’t generally taxed when selling, however this is still counted in the person’s net worth.
 As net worth also includes trusts that are in the name of a person, it is important to include any trusts that another person has set up for you, or that you are the beneficiary of in your net worth calculations, as these can typically equate to large sums of money and as such have a large impact on the overall net worth of an individual.

 If you pass any of the three aforementioned tests, then you are considered to be a covered expatriate and as such are liable to pay exit tax.

 Exit tax is a tax paid by covered expatriates on the assets that they own.
 It is paid to the IRS as a part of annual tax returns.
-In order to be a covered expatriate, you must either have become an expatriate with assets worth over $2 million, had an average net tax liability of less than $168,000 over the last five years, or filed the form 8854 for the last five years.
+You are a covered expatriate if you have become an expatriate with assets worth $2 million or more, had an average annual net tax liability of more than $168,000 over the last five years, or have not filed the form 8854 for the year of expatriation.
 If you think that you may be a covered expatriate, it is wise to consult with a tax accountant as they can advise you on some next steps.

 Contact us at Expat Us Tax to learn more about Exit Tax.